Cool Intervention #1: Transference Interpretation

 4. In your opinion, what makes transference interpretation a cool intervention?

-What makes this intervention "cool" is that it links information in the here-and-now unfolding before your eyes with the ancient past in a way that helps the patient see that the ghosts of childhood continue to haunt him/her in the present moment.
+What makes this intervention "cool" is that it links information in the here-and-now unfolding before your eyes with the ancient past in a way that helps the patient see that the ghosts of childhood continue to haunt him or her in the present moment.

 Stay tuned for a summary of the Top 10 with a list of honorable mentions and a wrap up coming soon.